 Most plants and facilities are comfortable with existing 2D plant design drawings and architectural maps.
 These legacy documents worked when the plant was built, why would they not work now?
 The realities of O&M demands mean modifications and retrofits have occurred – and if handled in the best way, came with accompanying 2D drawings.
 In addition, as a plant ages, so does the staff – new blood is coming on board that needs to be on-boarded quickly and efficiently.
 Do they have the experience to understand the legacy 2D drawings as well as the modifications & additions?
 These questions and more are being asked every day by plant managers and executives.
 All of the questions come down to one key point – is there a clear representation of the plant, today, as-built, when we need it, that key staff can understand immediately?

 3D visualization and modeling is a way that everyone, from a brand new executive to the 30-year engineer, can immediately see real-life representations of the plant environment.
 Unlike a survey that creates a 2D layout, 3D scans are fast.
-3D scanning equipment collects between 50,000 and 1,000,000 data points a second, delivering laser-precision and creating a ‘point cloud’ that makes up one chink of a larger 3D Model.
+The equipment used for 3D building scanning collects between 50,000 and 1,000,000 data points a second, delivering laser-precision and creating a ‘point cloud’ that makes up one chink of a larger 3D As-Built Model.
 3D models are the best way to understand the plant environment in a way that lets you plan a project with considerations for clash detection, feasibility and fabrication requirements.

 Often scaffolding and rigging need to be built as part of a major retrofit.
 How do you visualize and engineer size, placement and cost in a complex industrial environment?
 How do you ensure minimum downtime for critical plant equipment?
 3D modeling lets you visualize & engineer chains and hoists for current retrofit projects, choosing placements that benefit this project as well as future maintenance and retrofits.
 When your plant was literally built around the original equipment, how do you get materials and equipment in and out of a congested industrial environment without costly downtime?
 True-to-life, laser-accurate 3D building scans provide the framework for project planning to reduce costs and diminish downtime risk.